New

 Performance (self-reported)APISIX core ~18,000 QPS per core at 0.2 msKong publishes a single-node basic-proxy benchmark (~137,850 RPS, no plugins); methodology differs

-Support & SLASupport from APISIX core maintainers; up to 30-min SLA, 99.9% uptime, first-priority security fixesKong Inc. commercial support; large partner ecosystem
+Support & SLASupport from APISIX core maintainers; 30-minute target response time for Severity Level 1 requests under Enhanced Support; first-priority security fixesKong Inc. commercial support; large partner ecosystem

 When to choose API7 Enterprise vs Kong

-Choose API7 Enterprise for a governed, database-free gateway on the open-source APISIX core with compliance and SLA; choose Kong for the largest ecosystem and a managed Konnect platform.
+Choose API7 Enterprise for stateless APISIX data planes with a governed control plane, compliance, and SLA; choose Kong for the largest ecosystem and a managed Konnect platform.

 Choose API7 Enterprise if you…